b-gibbs/the_gyre/_coursework/Linear_Regression.md

       </h3>
       <hr>
       <p>
-        <a href="http://en.wikipedia.org/wiki/Linear_regression">Linear Regression</a> is a method to model the relationship between a set of independent variables $X$ (also knowns
+        <a href="http://en.wikipedia.org/wiki/Linear_regression" target="_blank">Linear Regression</a> is a method to model the relationship between a set of independent variables $X$ (also knowns
         as explanatory variables, features, predictors) and a dependent variable $Y$.
 This method assumes the relationship between each predictor $X$ is
         <strong>linearly</strong> related to the dependent variable $Y$.
 The most basic linear regression model contains one independent